Crivella/DFT_QE_beginner_tutorial/0_Si_bulk/1_alat/README.md

      % ./Scripts/run_plots
      ```
      Note that the file generated in this way is called 'Etot_vs_alat-script.dat'.
-     NB: Do not use the scripts for your own projects unless you understand well how they work!
+     Do not use the scripts for your own projects unless you understand well how they work!
   7. ADVANCED: An alternative method to find the lattice parameters is to use the 'vc-relax' option within quantum-ESPRESSO.
 By reading the [INPUT_PW documentation](https://www.quantum-espresso.org/Doc/INPUT_PW.html), modify the 'si.scf.in' file for a vc-relax run, and compare the result you get for alat with the above methods.